bdager/pftracker/README.md

 observation models (HSV color- based and Local Binary Patterns (LBP) based).
 Among filtering options it presents diverse resampling and estimation methods.

-It also provide three face detector algorithms to be used in the initialization step of particle filter algorithms.
+It also provides three face detector algorithms to be used in the initialization step of particle filter algorithms.
 These detectors are Viola and Jones (VJ), Single Shot Detector (SSD) and Histogram of Oriented Gradient (HOG).